Andromeda

 Execution

 Executing messages in an ADO is a fairly simple process.
-We expose a new struct called ExecuteContext which has your regular dependencies, info and environment alongside a new AMPPkt struct (amp_ctx) that includes info about the current AMP packet if the message was received via the AMPReceive message type.
+We expose a new struct called ExecuteContext which has your regular dependencies, info and environment alongside a new struct (amp_ctx) that includes info about the current AMP packet if the message was received via the AMPReceive message type.
 An AMP Packet includes some useful information such as the origin field which includes the original sender of the packet.

 If you are using this for authorisation purposes please verify that the sender is someone you can trust.